MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/setlocale-wsetlocale.md

 ## UTF-8 support

 Starting in Windows 10 version 1803 (10.0.17134.0), the Universal C Runtime supports using a UTF-8 code page.
 The change means that `char` strings passed to C runtime functions can expect strings in the UTF-8 encoding.
 To enable UTF-8 mode, use `".UTF8"` as the code page when using **`setlocale`**.
-For example, `setlocale(LC_ALL, ".UTF8")` will use the current default Windows ANSI code page (ACP) for the locale and UTF-8 for the code page.
+For example, `setlocale(LC_ALL, ".UTF8")` uses the current default Windows ANSI code page (ACP) for the locale and UTF-8 for the code page.

 The string to specify UTF-8 mode is: